Nic Cheeseman: Awards and recognition

-Cheeseman’s doctorate, The rise and fall of civil-authoritarianism in Africa: patronage, participation, and political parties in Kenya and Zambia, was awarded the Arthur McDougall Dissertation Prize by the Political Studies Association of the United Kingdom for the Best Dissertation on Elections, Electoral Systems or Representation in 2008.
+Cheeseman's doctorate, The rise and fall of civil-authoritarianism in Africa: patronage, participation, and political parties in Kenya and Zambia, was awarded the Arthur McDougall Dissertation Prize by the Political Studies Association of the United Kingdom for the Best Dissertation on Elections, Electoral Systems or Representation in 2008.

-In 2013, an article on “Rethinking the ‘presidentialism debate’: Conceptualizing coalitional politics in cross-regional perspective”, co-authored with Paul Chaisty and Tim Power, was awarded the CAS Award for the best article published in comparative area studies.
+In 2013, an article on "Rethinking the 'presidentialism debate': Conceptualizing coalitional politics in cross-regional perspective", co-authored with Paul Chaisty and Tim Power, was awarded the CAS Award for the best article published in comparative area studies.
 How to Rig an Election was selected as one of the books of the year in 2018 by both the Spectator magazine and the Centre for Global Development.

 In 2019, Cheeseman won the Joni Lovenduski Prize of the Political Studies Association of the United Kingdom for outstanding professional achievement by a mid-career scholar.
-In 2019, the research team that he leads was awarded the ESRC Celebrating Impact Prize for Outstanding International Impact for its work on “Strengthening elections and accountability in new democracies”.
+In 2019, the research team that he leads was awarded the ESRC Celebrating Impact Prize for Outstanding International Impact for its work on "Strengthening elections and accountability in new democracies".

-Then in 2022, Cheeseman was nominated for the Grawemeyer Award for Ideas Improving World Order for How to Rig an Election, and was awarded the Josiah Mason Award for Academic Advancement, the University of Birmingham.
+In 2022, Cheeseman was nominated for the Grawemeyer Award for Ideas Improving World Order for How to Rig an Election, and was awarded the Josiah Mason Award for Academic Advancement, the University of Birmingham.

-Cheeseman has also been appointed to a number of different positions with international institutions, including being appointed as a trustee of Oxfam GB, a member of the Advisory Board of the European Democracy Hub, and a member of the International Advisory Council of the Afrobarometer.
+Cheeseman has also been appointed to a number of different positions with international institutions, including being a member of the Advisory Board of the European Democracy Hub: and a member of the International Advisory Council of the Afrobarometer.